 Ferrite Rod at box73.de

-Here you can buy a rod of 3B1 material and diameter of 8mm: number of turns: 665.
+Here you can buy a rod of 3B1 material and diameter of 8mm.

 The spectrum picture I took just outside our village.
 It shows a couple of things: